teaishealthy/pyquickshare/README.md

 ## System requirements

 pyquickshare has following expectations from the system:
-- Bluetooth stack using BlueZ
+- some mDNS implementation (avahi, systemd-resolved, etc.)
-- BlueZ reachable over D-Bus
+- Bluetooth stack using BlueZ reachable via D-Bus

 As these are de-facto standards on Linux, pyquickshare should work on most Linux distributions.